defencedigital/moduk-service-manual/src/security-classifications/how-to-mark-information.md

 ## OFFICIAL information

 Where possible, you need to mark information as OFFICIAL.

 If the information can be printed out, add the marking to the header and footer.

-### Do not over classify OFFICIAL information

-If you classify information higher than it needs, people may struggle to access it.
-For example, services classified as SECRET do not let users access the internet.

-Managing SECRET information is at least 10 times more expensive than OFFICIAL information.
+You should also add the marking in the subject line of emails.

 ### Use OFFICIAL-SENSITIVE correctly

 OFFICIAL-SENSITIVE is not a security classification.
-It is an additional marking used to identify sensitive information stored on OFFICIAL systems.
+It is an additional marking.

-Using OFFICIAL-SENSITIVE as a security classification can lead to dangerous practices including:

-- all data being treated as equally sensitive
-- designing systems to protect all types of sensitive data when they only handle some sensitive data or none at all
+Only use OFFICIAL-SENSITIVE if there are sensitive details in OFFICIAL information.

-## OFFICIAL-SENSITIVE, SECRET and TOP SECRET information
+## SECRET and TOP SECRET information

-You must clearly mark OFFICIAL-SENSITIVE, SECRET and TOP SECRET information.
+You must clearly mark SECRET and TOP SECRET information.

 If the information can be printed out, add the marking to the header and footer.
-You also need to add the marking in the subject line of emails.
+You must also add the marking in the subject line of emails.

-### Add more details about the information
+### Add more details

-In most cases, you need to provide more details on how OFFICIAL-SENSITIVE, SECRET and TOP-SECRET information should be handled.
+If you mark information as OFFICIAL-SENSITIVE, SECRET or TOP-SECRET, you need to add more details.

-Add the details to the classification marking like this:
+Always add details like this:

 CLASSIFICATION - HANDLING INSTRUCTION

-### Check the official list
+### Check and use the official list

+The UK Government and MOD use a set of standard markings to tell people how to handle and protect information.

 There are many official handling instructions and descriptors.